kmye/ulala-clan-war-planner/README.md

 This is a simple app used to manage and organize players into clan war teams.

-This project is still work in progress.
+This project is built using React, Redux and Antd, this is still work in progress.

 ## Available Scripts